daisyUniverse/TwitFix/readme.md

 By default I have the port set to 80, just cause that's what was convenient for me, but it can easily be changed, either using an environment variable, or changing the bottom line of the script itself

-This project is licensed under th **Do What The Fuck You Want Public License**
+This project is licensed under the **Do What The Fuck You Want Public License**